iosphere/elm-i18n/README.md

 - Language is no longer part of your view model and cannot be changed dynamically from within the app. *However, you can add a constant with the current language code and have different code paths if that is required.*
 - Language selection has to be handled outside of the elm-app (by loading the appropriate js artefact).

+## Building elm-i18n

+The tool is built using node.js with an Elm-Core.
+To build the elm backend of the node.js part (if developing locally):
+`make dist`.